top of page

 UNDER THE RISING TIDE

 After October 7th, a new wave of hate emerges as anti-Zionism spreads across North America.
 Amplified by far-right and far-left ideologies, fear and confusion spill onto the streets and into social media.
 Jazmín once again envisions a chilling scenario: could New York, a city long celebrated for its openness, become the next epicenter of anti-Jewish sentiment?
-Haunted by the memories of surviving five wars in Israel and conflicted by rising hatred toward a country she loves, she engages in an anxious, inner dialogue about the future as a Jewish woman, extreme ideologies, and a new, posing question: Am I a Jew?
+Haunted by the memories of surviving political conflicts and the wars in 1973, 1991, 2003, 2006 in Israel she is conflicted by rising hatred toward a country she loves, she engages in an anxious, inner dialogue about the future as a Jewish woman, extreme ideologies, and a new, posing question: Am I a Jew?
 Or am I a Zionist?
 Am I both?

 bottom of page